KxSystems/kx-vscode/README.md

 ### kdb process executing code

-There are three options available from the right-click menu for executing code:
+For any file with a `.q` or `.py` extension there are additional options available from the right-click menu for executing code:

 - Execute entire file